openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 .. code-block::

-    .. pii:: <required description of the PII>
+    .. pii: <required description of the PII>

-    .. pii_types:: <comma separated list of the types of PII stored here, required if the pii annotation exists>
+    .. pii_types: <comma separated list of the types of PII stored here, required if the pii annotation exists>

-    .. pii_retirement:: <comma separated list of retirement types, required if the pii annotation exists>
+    .. pii_retirement: <comma separated list of retirement types, required if the pii annotation exists>

 In the case where no PII exists in a Django model, the following single annotation is used:

 .. code-block::

-    .. no_pii:: <optional description>
+    .. no_pii: <optional description>

 The potential values of `pii_types` are: